ophelialabs/ophelialabs.github.io/docs/src/index.md

 # Let's run those simulations at the same time
 ## Verbatim (Note: The Order of Operations)
 - How do I bring **YOU** out into the light?
 (Try sneaking through the **Attic** again while **I am Sleeping**) for implant.
 The green laser for **cognitive writing** was not satellite, but **under the barrel** in the garage.
 - This is not singular but plural.
 Once this is proven, you dont think everyone should take the "Jesse" test.
 How many convictions have to be re-visited with this info?
 I am obviously not the first!
+So you tell me what happens if I testify
 <!--
 - Note: link [2](https://share.google/aimode/wRjK9mBnjBANLHI3M) no longer works.
 Had to deal with APT / Quantum bubbles
 - Youtube blocking comments